 In 1981, Professor Marcus left practice and entered teaching as an associate professor at the University of Illinois College of Law, becoming a full professor in 1984.
 He was a visiting professor at the University of Michigan Law School in 1986 to 1987.
 He joined the UC Hastings faculty in 1989, became a Distinguished Professor in 1997, and was awarded the Horace O. Coil (‘57) Chair in Litigation in 1999.
 His teaching has focused on litigation-related areas such as civil procedure, complex litigation, conflicts of law, and evidence, and he has also taught contracts, corporations and remedies.

 Professor Marcus’ writing has focused on litigation-related topics.
-He is a coauthor of the West casebooks Complex Litigation (5th ed.
-2010) and Civil Procedure: A Modern Approach (5th ed.
-2009).
-He is also a coauthor of several volumes of the Federal Practice & Procedure treatise and serves on a variety of committees dealing with practice issues.
+He is a lead author of the West casebooks Complex Litigation (5th ed.
+2010) and Civil Procedure: A Modern Approach (6th ed.
+2013).
+He is also an author of several volumes of the Federal Practice & Procedure treatise (known as Wright & Miller) and serves on a variety of committees dealing with practice issues.
 Since 1996, he has served as Associate Reporter to the Advisory Committee on Civil Rules of the Judicial Conference of the U.S.

-Courses Taught: Civil Procedure, Evidence, and Complex LitigationExpertise: Civil Procedure and Evidence Education
+Courses Taught: Civil Procedure, Evidence, E-Discovery, and Complex LitigationExpertise: Civil Procedure and Evidence Education